- Diet Tips

 - Raw vegetables and vegetables with skins and seeds

-- Spicy and high fat meats (fried meats or fried fish, bologna, salami, bacon and hot dogs) nuts, seeds and chunky nut butters
+- Spicy and high-fat meats (fried meats or fried fish, bologna, salami, bacon, and hot dogs) nuts, seeds, and chunky nut butter

 Why does diarrhea develop?

 In practical terms, diarrhea develops when there is a larger-than-normal amount of water in the stool.
 When your digestive tract is healthy, processed food from the stomach and small intestines proceeds to the colon.
 In the colon, water is absorbed from the remaining waste matter until a solid stool is formed.
 However, if excess water is absorbed or if the processed food moves through the gastrointestinal tract too quickly, the stool won’t be solid and it will be passed in a loose or watery form.

 There are various possible reasons why the colon might not be absorbing enough water or why the digested food is moving too quickly through the intestines, but here are some of the most common causes.